G-code generation software for CNC foam cutter

 Icon

-Wing G-Code (Windows 64bit Executable) 11.92 MB 2854 downloads
+Wing G-Code (Windows 64bit Executable) 11.92 MB 3917 downloads

 This is the Windows Executable version of the Wing G-Code Python script.
-Just download…
+Just…

 It will also work with LinuxCNC from the Axis interface.

 As you can see from the image above the software has an option for wash-out, trailing edge thickness.
 There are no options for spars, ailerons or setting the kerf(amount allowed for melted foam).
-But these limitations are only minor.
+However, these limitations are only minor.
 The Kerf value can be accounted for by slightly increasing the size of the root and tip chord.
 I generally use a 2 mm kerf on my wings.
 Adding a spare hole is quite easy with a Dremel and a tiling attachment.
-Have a look at my video here to see how easy it is and it makes an excellent job.
+Have a look at my video here to see how easy it is and it does an excellent job.

-WingWire 4 axis g-code freeware
+WingWire 4-axis g-code freeware

 I have used this software briefly.
-Dominik Schuler the guy that developed also built his own foam cutter using mostly 3d printed parts which are all available on Thingiverse. https://www.thingiverse.com/thing:3676825
+Dominik Schuler the guy that developed also built his foam cutter using mostly 3d printed parts which are all available on Thingiverse. https://www.thingiverse.com/thing:3676825

-Wing Designer for 4 axis CNC foam cutter
+Wing Designer for 4-axis CNC foam cutter

 This software runs online and is very impressive at http://www.diyrcwings.com/app/ it includes options for spars, dihedral and ailerons.
 Its only limitation seems to be no option for kerf value but as with Wing G-code generator, you just need to add a little to the root and tip sizes to account for that.